SecUSo/privacy-friendly-qr-scanner/README.md

 ## Building

-Further development requires Android Studio, we recommend to use at least version 3.4.2
+Further development requires Android Studio, we recommend to use the latest version.

 ### API Reference